 - Wildlands Conservancy

-Trainers: Cultural competency trainings and art history presentations are provided by Liz Bradbury, director of The Training Institute.
-Barriers to Care and Health Disparities Trainings and Healthcare Consumer Panels are provided by Adrian Shanker, executive director, and Jessica LaPorte, health programs and supportive services manager.
+Trainer: Cultural competency trainings and art history presentations are provided by Liz Bradbury, director of The Training Institute.

 “Bradbury-Sullivan LGBT Community Center came to Turning Point of Lehigh Valley to train direct service staff on LGBT issues as part of our ongoing focus on community needs and relational health.
 The presentation was facilitated with expertise, humor, openness, and insight.
 Staff came away with a greater awareness of the legal, health, relational, and pressing concerns of the LGBT community.
 In addition, the presentation empowered staff toward greater engagement.” - Turning Point of Lehigh Valley